Why Low Carb Running Won’t Benefit Your Performance

 One example of how to implement carbohydrate loading: consume a moderate carb diet (5-7 g/kg body weight/day) for three days followed by a high carb intake (8-10 g/kg body weight/day) for the final three days before the competition/race.

-You can see more about fueling for a marathon here.
+You can see more about fueling for a marathon here and read about the best carbs for runners to enable proper fueling.

 Should You Do Low Carb Marathon Training?